beauchamplab/rave/README.md

 ```
 * If installation has proceeded correctly, a new web browser window should open with the RAVE splash screen that shows the current version number (e.g. 1.0).

-* To use RAVE, you will need to load data by clicking "Select Data".
-The installation process installs sample (demo) data.
-For tutorials on how to use RAVE and how to load your own data into RAVE [click here](https://openwetware.org/wiki/Beauchamp:RAVE#Tutorials).
+* For tutorials on how to use RAVE and how to load your own data into RAVE [click here](https://openwetware.org/wiki/Beauchamp:RAVE#Tutorials).